-Our project engages government health workers-termed Lady Health Workers (LHWs)-associated with polio eradication efforts for the Department of Health in Lahore, Pakistan.
+Our project engages government health workers-termed Lady Health Workers (LHWs) associated with polio eradication efforts for the Department of Health in Lahore, Pakistan.
 Polio is endemic in Pakistan.
-Of 350 new worldwide cases in 2014, 297 occurred in Pakistan, constituting a 'global public health emergency' according to the World Health Organization.3 The disease largely affects children under five.
+Of 350 new worldwide cases in 2014, 297 occurred in Pakistan, constituting a 'global public health emergency' according to the World Health Organization.
+The disease largely affects children under five.
 The function of LHW vaccinators is to provide oral polio vaccine to children during government organized vaccination drives, which usually last two or more days and are conducted approximately every month.
-Vaccinators are given a supply of oral vaccine and a neighborhood map and are asked to travel door-to-door vaccinating children with a suggested target for vaccinations.
+Vaccinators are given a supply of oral vaccine and a neighborhood map, and are asked to travel door-to-door vaccinating children with a suggested target for vaccinations.
 Prior to our project there was no technology for monitoring vaccinators, and vaccinators self reported their achievements.
-As one might
+As one might imagine, vaccinators often fell short of their suggested targets, but rarely reported doing so.
+This behavior is consistent with the large literature on public sector absenteeism (Banerjee and Duflo, 2006; Banerjee, Duflo and Glennerster, 2008; Chaudhury, Hammer, Kremer, Muralidharan and Rogers, 2006; Callen, Gulzar, Hasanain and Khan, 2015).

-1One exception is Mahajan and Tarozzi (2011) who use monetary measures for time inconsistency and purchase and treatment decisions for insecticide treated bednets together to estimate the extent of present bias and 'sophistication' thereof.
+&lt;sup>4One exception is Mahajan and Tarozzi (2011) who use monetary measures for time inconsistency and purchase and treatment decisions for insecticide treated bednets together to estimate the extent of present bias and 'sophistication' thereof.
 This exercise can be thought of as articulating the relationship between the experimental measures of time inconsistency and contract choice to deliver estimates of present bias.
 One point noted by Mahajan and Tarozzi (2011) is that the experimental measures wind up having limited predictive power for estimates of present bias that result from their structural exercise.

-2Indeed, such exercises could by-and-large be conducted without appeal to structural estimation.
+&lt;sup>5Indeed, such exercises could by-and-large be conducted without appeal to structural estimation.
 Linking either non-parametric measures of discounting or structural parameters thereof to other behavior yields largely the same correlational insights if one does not articulate precisely how how the structural parameters should predict behavior.

-3Between 95 percent and 99 percent of individuals carrying polio are asymptomatic.
+&lt;sup>6Between 95 percent and 99 percent of individuals carrying polio are asymptomatic.
 One infection is therefore enough to indicate a substantial degree of ambient wild polio virus.